 Max Capacity: 280 lbs

 Longboard style sup for catching even the smallest waves out there.
-Great surf SUP!
+Great SUP!

 5. Bamboo Cruiser

-In the water, the Cruiser’s double concave bottom maximizes surfing performance and gives it a true longboard feel.
+In the water, the Cruiser’s double concave bottom maximizes surfing performance and gives it an authentic longboard feel.
 To ensure you never forget that perfect wave or sunrise paddle, the Cruiser features flush FCS mount plug so you can mount your GoPro right on the nose and create your memories.

 - Diamond cut multi-color trackpad with foot arch and kick on the tail section